customers and innovationNew IT Value Propositions – Moving from Operations to Customers and Innovation

 This better, faster, cheaper automation paradigm has worked well when processes were mostly manual and labor intensive.
 As more and more processes are automated and streamlined, further technological advances provide less and less return at higher costs.
 Along with that, the cost-cutting chase and the speed of automation/process improvement have dramatically accelerated the rate of commoditization of products and services.

-As just one example of how dramatic this is, I used to own an iPhone.
+As just one example of how dramatic this transformation is, I used to own an iPhone.
 On that iPhone, I had a free application that: a) used the phone camera to capture and process product bar codes, and then b) went online to immediately price-compare that product to local and online sources.
 My wife loved it– she could be out shopping and do real-time price comparisons.
 What does this mean?

 Every major product seller is now a commodity outlet.
 Every product can be comparison shopped in real time, making it a commodity as well.